Heart-Healthy Diet Guidelines

 Click the icon to see an image of simple carbohydrates.

-High levels of sugar consumption -- whether fructose or sucrose -- are associated with higher triglycerides and lower levels of HDL cholesterol, the so-called good cholesterol.
+High levels of sugar consumption -- whether fructose or sucrose -- are associated with higher triglycerides and lower levels of HDL ("good") cholesterol.
 The high consumption of sugar is contributing to our current obesity epidemic.
 Soda, other sweetened beverages, and fruit juice are major causes of childhood obesity.

 The American Heart Association recommends eating nutrient-rich fruits and vegetables instead of sugar-sweetened beverages and food products with added sugars.
 Women should consume no more than 6 teaspoons (100 calories) of added sugar daily and men no more than 9 teaspoons (150 calories).